“Do Fringe Benefits Have to Show Up on a W-2?” 2025–2026 Year-End Payroll Compliance Checklist

 2) What if we mistakenly assumed a fringe benefit was nontaxable?

-A strategic correction plan should be created with a tax professional.
+A structured correction plan should be created with a tax professional.

 3) Do very small benefits need to be reported?